pybamm-team/PyBaMM/CONTRIBUTING.md

 Often, the code you write won't pass the tests straight away, at which stage it will become necessary to debug.
 The key to successful debugging is to isolate the problem by finding the smallest possible example that causes the bug.
-In practice, there are a few tricks to help you to do this:
+In practice, there are a few tricks to help you to do this, which we give below.
+Once you've isolated the issue, it's a good idea to add a unit test that replicates this issue, so that you can easily check whether it's been fixed, and make sure that it's easily picked up if it crops up again.
+This also means that, if you can't fix the bug yourself, it will be much easier to ask for help (by opening a [bug-report issue](https://github.com/pybamm-team/PyBaMM/issues/new?template=bug_report.md)).

 1. Run individual test scripts instead of the whole test suite:
 ```bash
 python3 tests/unit/path/to/test